-HSS.A- Warning: A verbal warning to the resident about the incident and the subsequent behavior that is expected.
+HSS.A- Warning: A verbal or written warning to the resident about the incident and the subsequent behavior that is expected.
+This warning will not be included in the student's disciplinary record but may be referenced in future founded allegations for sanctioning purposes.